Home » Invaders » Fish » Tubenose Goby

 Proterorhinus semilunaris

-credit-united-states-environmental-protection-agency-great-lakes-national-program-office The tubenose goby is a small, bottom-dwelling invasive fish.
+The Tubenose Goby is a small, bottom-dwelling invasive fish.
 Native to rivers and estuaries of the Black and Caspian sea basins, it was first discovered in North America in the late 1980s in the St. Clair River, north of Windsor, Ontario.
-Since then it has been found in a few locations in the Great Lakes.
-Researchers believe that tubenose goby were brought to North Americain the ballast water of ocean-going ships.
+Since then, it has been found in a few locations in the Great Lakes.
+Researchers believe that Tubenose Goby were brought to North America in the ballast water of ocean-going ships.
+Tubenose Goby prefer waters near the shores of lakes and rivers, where they can hide among aquatic plants.
+They eat the young of bottom-dwelling fish, such as Rainbow Darters (Etheostoma caeruleum) and Northern Madtoms (Noturus stigmosus) and compete with them for their food, such as: insects, shellfish, and worms.
+Another invasive fish, the Round Goby (Neogobius melanostomus), was introduced to Ontario alongside the Tubenose Goby.

 Range